Ced30/GGL-Documentation/API/GGL_Common/Set_interactive.md

 | Returns:  | N/A |
 |--         |                             --|

-Enable or disable the mouse_hover checks of	this instance and it's sub elements
+Enable or disable the mouse_hover checks of	this GGL element and it's sub elements

 # [Back](https://github.com/Ced30/GML-GUI-Library-GGL-Documentation/blob/main/API/Common_Methods.md)